-There are two contribution types:
+There are two main contribution types:

-- Concessional contributions using money that is yet to be taxed such as your salary, or - Non-concessional contributions using money that has already been taxed such as savings in the bank.
+- Concessional contributions using money that is yet to be taxed, such as your pre-tax salary, or - Non-concessional contributions using money that has already been taxed, such as savings in the bank.

 There are caps on the amount of contributions you can make each financial year.
-Be sure to monitor your contributions and the annual caps that change each year to avoid paying extra tax.
+Be sure to monitor your contributions each year, as the annual caps are subject to change, and excess contributions may result in you paying extra tax.